tradergu/tradergu.github.io/_posts/2025-12-27-equity-vs-bull-call-spreads.md

 ### Summary

 In this post, I compared two ways of expressing the *same swing trade idea*:
-- A traditional equity position
+- A traditional equity position, sized to ~$1,000 of stop-based risk
-- A long-dated bull call spread
+- A long-dated bull call spread with fully defined risk

 Equity trades are governed by price and the stop-loss.
 Options trades introduce time as an additional dimension of risk.